PrinceCuet77/React-mastary/README.md

 - First element of that is the variable itself
 - Second element of that array is the updating function of that variable or first element
 - that second element,
   - update the value of this variable
   - re-render the component as well
 - The state is separated on a per component instance basis.
+- `ExpenseItem.js` file:

 ```js
 import ExpenseData from './ExpenseData'